wdstorms/CS3214_Project_4_Personal_Server/sfi/overview.md

 Web servers are one such type of computer system, and since most are directly connected to the internet, they're tested (and often deliberately attacked) every day by thousands of users.
 How can we be sure a web server can gracefully handle any sort of input?

 Some may argue that it's impossible to uncover _every_ bug in a system.
 But, we as computer scientists and computer engineers can use some effective techniques to catch most of them.
 Fuzzing is one such technique.
-This "fuzzing interface" allows you to utilize AFL++ (an advanced fuzzer) along with a special `LD_PRELOAD` library (called "sockstorm") to fuzz your pserv implementation.
+This "fuzzing interface" allows you to utilize AFL++ (an advanced fuzzer) along with a special `LD_PRELOAD` library (called "gurthang") to fuzz your pserv implementation.
 This will help you uncover any bugs in your code that cause your server to crash or hang.

 A quick crash-course on how to get started is below.
 However, many more useful details can be found throughout the documentation.